-Fig. 1.
+Figure 1.
 Mean consonant error (e_c) by SNR.
-The quiet (Q) condition is plotted at +5 [dB SNR].
+The quiet (Q) condition is plotted at +5 dB SNR.
 The stops and nasals are shown in the left panel (A), and the fricatives are shown in the right panel (B).
-The solid black line is the grand mean across consonants (e), and the solid grey line shows the mean in each panel to visualize the differences between each subset of sounds.
-The lower panel (C) shows the standard deviation (SD) of the mean error across all the consonants.
+The solid black line is the grand mean across consonants (e), and the solid gray line shows the mean in each panel to visualize the differences between each subset of sounds.
+The lower panel (C) shows the SD of the mean error across all the consonants.

-and the fricatives are shown in the right (Fig. 1B).
-The grand mean (solid black line) and the means of the group of sounds in each panel (solid grey line) are also shown.
+The grand mean (solid black line) and the means of the group of sounds in each panel (solid gray line) are also shown.

-figure illustrates.
-As the several properties of the grand mean are consistent with the predictions from the AI model.
-First, the range of SNRs (-22 [dB] to quiet) covers nearly the entire range of error rates.
-This fits with the prediction from Eq.
-1 that listeners' errors span approximately a 30 [dB] range.
-In addition, the log-error decreases linearly with increasing SNR (Eq.
-2).
+As the figure illustrates, several properties of the grand mean are consistent with the predictions from the AI model.
+First, the range of SNRs (-22 dB to quiet) covers nearly the entire range of error rates.
+This fits with the prediction from Equation 1 that listeners' errors span approximately a 30 dB range.
+In addition, the log-error decreases linearly with increasing SNR (Equation 2).
 Thus, the AI model holds for individual consonants (Phatak & Allen, 2007).
-A minor exception to this rule is the floor effect seen for /k, g, ʒ/ where the error function asymptotes near 0% at low noise levels (since these sounds are so robust to noise).
+A minor exception to this rule is the floor effect seen for /k, g, 3/ where the error function asymptotes near 0% at low noise levels (because these sounds are so robust to noise).

 The consonants also vary considerably in their overall error rates.
 For stops, the voiced sounds (/b, d, g/) tend to have higher error rates than their voiceless counterparts (/p, t, k/).
 In addition, there are about twice as many errors for /m/ than for /n/.
-Fricatives have a larger error rate overall, and within the fricatives, alveolar and palato-alveolar sounds (/s, z, \int , \Im /) have much lower error rates than the labio-dental and dental sounds (/f, v, θ , \eth /).
+Fricatives have a larger error rate overall, and within the fricatives, alveolar and palato-alveolar sounds (/s, z, \int , J) have much lower error rates than the labio-dental and dental sounds (/f, v, θ , δ /).